haapaaspen/Valuva-app/README.md

 # Valuva AI

-This is the working implementation of the Valuva AI chatbot with motion graphic creation.
+This is the working implementation of the Valuva AI chatbot which generates motion graphics.

 To try it out, you need to add your ANTHROPIC_API_KEY to .env inside the folder /frontend